SourenP/quadots/README.md

 The library provides functions to get information about dots and manipulate their behavior based on that.

+### Uses
+**Boids:**

+Dots that follow simple these simple rules to simulate a flcoking behavior of birds:
+* separation: steer to avoid crowding local flockmates
+* alignment: steer towards the average heading of local flockmates
+* cohesion: steer to move toward the average position (center of mass) of local flockmates

+**Safari**

+A group of animal types that interact with one another.
+For example:
+* Jaguar: eats antelopes and lingers.
+* Antelope: avoids jaguars and eats grass.
+* Grass: gets eaten.

+**Data Processing**

+* Not sure yet

 ### Implementation
 **Dot:**
 ```